OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 Please note that the usage of IVs is different when using CTR and GCM mode in which the initialization vector is often a counter (in CTR combined with a nonce).
 So here using a predictable IV with its own stateful model is exactly what is needed.
 In CTR you have a new nonce plus counter as an input to every new block operation.
 For example: for a 5120 bit long plaintext: you have 20 blocks, so you need 20 input vectors consisting of a nonce and counter.
 Whereas in GCM you have a single IV per cryptographic operation, which should not be repeated with the same key.
 See section 8 of the [documentation from NIST on GCM](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf "Recommendation for Block Cipher Modes of Operation: Galois/Counter Mode and GMAC") for more details and recomendations of the IV.

 #### Weaker padding mechanisms

 In the old days, PKCS #7 (Public Key Cryptography Standards 7) was used as a padding mechanism.
 Now in modern Java environments it is referred to as PKCS #5.
 This mechanism is vulnerable to the padding oracle attack.
 Therefore, it is best to use OEAP (Optimal Asymmetric Encryption Padding) (or PKCS #1 v2.0).
-Note that, even when using OAEP, you can still run into an issue known best as the Mangers attack as described [in the blog at Kudelskisecurity] ](https://research.kudelskisecurity.com/2018/04/05/breaking-rsa-oaep-with-mangers-attack/ "Kudelskisecurity").
+Note that, even when using OAEP, you can still run into an issue known best as the Mangers attack as described [in the blog at Kudelskisecurity](https://research.kudelskisecurity.com/2018/04/05/breaking-rsa-oaep-with-mangers-attack/ "Kudelskisecurity").

+Note: AES-CBC with PKCS #5 has shown to be vulnerable to padding oracle attacks as well, see [The Padding Oracle Attack](https://robertheaton.com/2013/07/29/padding-oracle-attack/ "The Padding Oracle Attack") for an example.

+#### Protecting keys in memory

+When memory dumping is part of your threatmodel, then keys can be accessed the moment they are actively used.
+Memory dumping either requires root-access (e.g. a rooted device or jailbroken device) or it requires a patched application with Frida (so you can use tools like Fridump).
+Therefore it is best to, if keys are still needed at the device:
+- make sure that all cryptographic actions and the keys itself remain in the Trusted Execution Environment (e.g. use Android Keystore) or Secure Enclave (E.g. use the keychain and when you sign, use ECDHE).
+- If keys are necessary which are outside of the TEE / SE, make sure you obfuscate/encrypt them and only de-obfuscate them during use.
+Always zero out keys before the memory is released, whether using native code or not.
+This means: overwrite the memory structure (e.g. nullify the array) and know that anything in Android based on `BigInteger` stays in the heap.

+Note: given the ease of memory dumping: never share the same key among accounts and/or devices, other than public keys used for signature verification or encryption.

 ### Cryptographic APIs on Android and iOS

 While same basic cryptographic principles apply independent of the particular OS, each operating system offers its own implementation and APIs.
 Platform-specific cryptographic APIs for data storage are covered in greater detail in the [**Testing Data Storage on Android**](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05d-Testing-Data-Storage.md) and [**Testing Data Storage on iOS**](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x06d-Testing-Data-Storage.md) chapters.
 Encryption of network traffic, especially Transport Layer Security (TLS), is covered in the [**Testing Network Communication**](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05g-Testing-Network-Communication.md) chapter.

 #### References